 The midfielder started 45 matches for the Zips in two seasons at Akron.
 He finished his college career with eight assists and one goal.
 Trapp was a two-time All-MAC First Team honoree in both seasons at Akron.
 As a freshman, Trapp was named MAC Newcomer of the Year and the top freshman in the nation by TopDrawerSoccer.com.

-Trapp is a member of the U.S. U-20 National Team, helping the team qualify for the 2013 FIFA U-20 World Cup.
+Trapp has earned 15 caps as a member of the U.S. U-20 National Team, helping the team qualify for the 2013 FIFA U-20 World Cup where he earned three caps in group play.
+Was one of five finalists for U.S. Soccer’s 2013 Young Male Athlete of the Year award.
+Was called-in U-20 duty for the Toulon Tournament held from May 28 to June 8, 2013 and earned four caps.
 The midfielder earned a 2013 CONCACAF U-20 Championship Best XI selection, scoring one goal in the tournament.
 Trapp also competed with the U-14, U-15 and U-18 National Teams.

 Trapp won 2010 NSCAA National High School Player of the Year.
 The midfielder was the fifth-ranked recruit in the country by both Top Drawer Soccer and College Soccer News and a Top Drawer Soccer five-star recruit.
 Trapp served as Crew Soccer Academy team captain for the U-16 and U-18 age groups and was two-time Columbus Crew Academy player of the year (2009, 2010).
 Trapp wn the Ohio Gatorade Player of the Year (2009) and compiled a 41-1-2 record over a two-year high school career at Gahanna.
 He helped the Golden Lions' clinch their first state championship in 2009 with the game-winning penalty kick in the shootout.
 Trapp was a two-time high school All-American.